Great Living Chola Temples: Airavatesvara Temple

 The Airavatesvara Temple is at Darasuram, in the outskirt of the city of Kumbakonam, completed in 1166 AD.
 It is one among a cluster of eighteen medieval era large Hindu temples in the Kumbakonam area.
 The temple is dedicated to Lord Shiva.
 It also reverentially displays Vaishnavism and Shaktism traditions of Hinduism, along with the legends associated with sixty three Nayanars – the Bhakti movement saints of Shaivism.

-Named after the White Elephant of Indra, this temple is a testimony to the grand temple architecture of the Cholan Empire.
-It is the last of the three great Cholan temples built by successive generations of kings starting from Rajaraja I. Airavateswara temple was built by Rajaraja II around 1150 AD.
-One of the striking features of this temple is Rajagambhira Thirumandapam - Royal Courtyard, with intricately carved pillars, long steps made of granite stones and elegant chariots drawn by horse - again hewn out of stone.
-You will see finer workmanship in this temple than the earlier temples.
-Darasuram is literally a stone's throw away from Kumbakonam.
+Named after Airavata, Indra's white elephant, the Airavatesvara Temple is part of the Great Living Chola Temples, a group of three major Chola-era temples in Tamil Nadu, India.
+It is the last of the three temples built under successive Chola rulers, beginning with Rajaraja I, and was constructed by Rajaraja II around c.
+1150 CE.
+The temple is noted for the Rajagambhira Thirumandapam ("Royal Courtyard"), which features intricately carved pillars, long granite steps, and stone chariots drawn by horses.
+The site is located at Darasuram, near Kumbakonam.

 The stone temple incorporates a chariot structure, and includes major Vedic and Puranic deities such as Indra, Agni, Varuna, Vayu, Brahma, Surya, Vishnu, Saptamtrikas, Durga, Saraswati, Sri Devi (Lakshmi), Ganga, Yamuna, Subrahmanya, Ganesha, Kama, Rati and others.
 The temple was much larger and once had seven courtyards according to inscriptions.
 Only one courtyard survives; parts of the temple such as the gopuram are in ruins, and the main temple and the main temple and associated shrines stand alone.
 The temple continues to attract large gatherings of Hindu pilgrims every year.